 It’s critical not to forget the form of Australia’s bowling attack, too.
 Prior to the 2019 Cricket World Cup this summer, many pundits believed that their bowlers were the weak link in the team and lacked the pace and versatility to threaten the big hitters.
 Nevertheless, the outstanding line and length bowling from Pat Cummins and the unorthodox nature of Marcus Stoinis, who took the crucial wicket of England star Jos Buttler in their recent win, have ably assisted the power and pace of Mitchell Starc.
 Even spinner Nathan Lyon has stepped up to the plate in his first-ever World Cup, bringing poise and control in the middle overs.

 With England potentially out of the semi-final equation, Australia will bid to top the group and play the lucky fourth-placed side, which could be Bangladesh or Sri Lanka if they can find some form in their remaining two and three games, respectively.
+Cricket die hard fans will most certainly spice up the ICC hype with some ICC world cup betting.
 Whoever they face, you can be sure that Warner will take guard and face up to the challenge ahead.